coderefinery/template-workshop-webpage/content/communication/announcement-short.md

 subject = "CodeRefinery workshop announcement"
 +++

-CodeRefinery invites everyone interested in improving their software practice skills to join the CodeRefinery workshop,
+CodeRefinery invites everyone interested in writing more reproducible research code to join the CodeRefinery workshop,
 **ADAPT DATES**,
 for free and online.